ChibiOS/ChibiOS/readme.txt

   (backported to 2.6.0).
 - FIX: Fixed MS2ST() and US2ST() macros error (bug #415)(backported to 2.6.0,
   2.4.4, 2.2.10, NilRTOS).
+- NEW: Improved time range check in the kernel, new API chTimeElapsedSince() introduced.
+The API chTimeIsWithin() is now a macro.
 - NEW: Added a new function shellExit() to the shell.
 It allows to exit the shell from any command handler.
 - NEW: Added support for STM32F401/STM32F42x/STM32F43x devices.